dododoyo/create-bot-template/README.md

 ```bash
 npx create-bot-template
 ```
-`npx create-bot-template`: This command will create a prompt for the user to specify the name of project (e.g. `my-bot`) and the type of wrapper to use and generate the necessary template files for the bot based on the inputs. **Please ensure the name is unique and does not conflict with existing directories.**
+`npx create-bot-template`: This command will create a prompt for the user to enter the type of wrapper to use and specify the name of project (e.g. `my-bot`) and generates the necessary template files for the bot based on the inputs. **Please ensure the name is unique and does not conflict with existing directories.**

-> Inside `.env` replace `<name-of-bot>` with your actual bot token.

-After running the above commands, the package will create the necessary template files for your Telegram bot.
+After running one of the above commands, the package will create the necessary template files for your Telegram bot.

 ```bash
 cd <name-of-bot>